psolsson/psolsson.github.io/_members/mardh.md

 keybase_username:
 gitlab_username:
 dblp_url:
-description: "Agnes works with Gustav to use multi-label classification methods to predict  contexts for chemical reactions.
+description: "Agnes worked with Gustav to use multi-label classification methods to predict  contexts for chemical reactions.
 Co-supervised by Dr. Samuel Genheden and Dr. Thierry Kogej (AstraZeneca)."
 start-date: 21-01-18
+end-date: 21-06-01
 ---